revolist/revogrid-docs/guide/defs.md

 # Features and Definitions

-This document is intended to help both new and experienced developers familiarize themselves with the terminologies associated with Revogrid.
+This document is intended to help both new and experienced developers familiarize themselves with the terminologies associated with RevoGrid.

 ## API (Application Programming Interface)
 Defines a set of rules and protocols for building and interacting with software applications.
-Revogrid's API allows for programmatic interaction with the grid, including methods for data manipulation, event handling, and customization.
+RevoGrid's API allows for programmatic interaction with the grid, including methods for data manipulation, event handling, and customization.

 ## Cell